-The Last Jedi, the next film in the Skywalker saga, is now just nine months away.
+The Last Jedi, the next film in the Skywalker saga, is now just eight months away.
 By now you’ve probably seen Rogue One: A Star Wars Story, so it’s time to look ahead and find out what lies in store for Star Wars: Episode 8 – particularly after the death of Carrie Fisher (General Leia) on December 27, 2016.
 Here’s everything we know so far about the next instalment of the films – we’ll update this page with new information as and when we get it.

 What’s the latest?

 - Carrie Fisher helped write the Last Jedi script.

 - Frank Oz has “been asked not to talk about” playing Yoda.

 - Carrie Fisher’s scenes as General Leia have been filmed and will not be altered with CGI.
 She will not appear in episode 9.

 - Mark Hamill’s first words in the film have been revealed.